gasperphoenix/FritzBox/README.md

 This module provides the class *FBHomeAuto* that encapsules all methods for interacting with the AVM home automation actors connected to a FritzBox.

 ## Using the distribution files
-First you need to download a source distribution file from ...
+First you need to download a source distribution file from the *dist* subfolder.

 Afterwards you can easily install it on your environment by invoking the following command.
 As the package name may differ, please adapt it before executing the command.
 ```bash